|

 What Makes One Carpet More Durable Than Another?
 Carpet Specifications

-What One Characteristic Makes Carpet Tolerate Heavy
+What Characteristic Makes Carpet Tolerate Heavy

 Foot-Traffic?
 Carpet Fibers